ageneric/conversion-calculator/readme.md

 ## Program Use

 The program can be run in a limited, text-based mode by running main.py.
 There is also a Flask web app included.
 Use Flask with FLASK_APP = run_app.py.
-The calculation is not yet returned.

 Alternatively, running digit.py in an interactive Python console (ie. the IDLE shell) will give access to all core functionality.